-On an average requirement of water per day is about 31,042 lit / day during last five years.
+On an average requirement of water per day is about 30830 lit / day during last year.
 This demand is met through supply of water from a bore well, which can yield water throughout the year.
 However, three RO water purifiers are placed in college campus, for the students and staff.